Sell out: Seattle home tied to Disney's 'Up' movie to be auctioned

 SEATTLE A century-old Seattle house that was featured in a marketing stunt to publicize Walt Disney Co's balloon adventure movie "Up" because it is wedged in the middle of a modern development could be sold at auction next month, media reported on Friday.

-Edith Macefield drew national media coverage when she refused in 2006 a $1 million offer for her 1,000-square-foot house from an investment company that eventually developed a 131,000-square-foot retail and office center around the home.
+Edith Macefield drew national media coverage when she refused in 2006 a $1 million (0.66 million pounds) offer for her 1,000-square-foot house from an investment company that eventually developed a 131,000-square-foot retail and office centre around the home.

 She died in 2008 and willed her house to a construction superintendent she had befriended.
 He sold the house in 2009.